OwnersUp/ownersup.com/_posts/2017-08-04-mood-shifters.md

 ---
-title: 3 Ways to Shift to a Better Mood
-date: 2017-08-04 11:11:00 Z
-categories:
-- general
-tags:
-- Happiness
-- Entrepreneurship
-- Solopreneur
-- Exercise
-- Gratitude
 layout: post
+title: "3 Ways to Shift to a Better Mood"
+date: 2017-08-04 11:11
+category: [ general ]
+tags: [ Happiness, Entrepreneurship, Solopreneur, Exercise, Gratitude ]
-image: "/images/posts/mood-shifters.gif"
+image: /images/posts/mood-shifters.gif
 post_author: Tanya Alvarez
 ---

 <img src="/images/posts/mood-shifters.gif" />

 <span class="small">_Instant happiness: star jumps in scenic places_</span>

 There are natural flows in business, but as a business owner, it can get hard to deal with those peaks and valleys that come along.
 Knowing they will is not much help.
 At times you even get into a funk, or a real bad mood, and that hinders every aspect of your life.